pranaybinju/maps_blog/blogs/2018/elixir-slack-bot.md

   `SlackCommands`.
 It basically pattern matches the input string and supplies appropriate response.
-- Coming back to code, here file is taken as it is from Elixir/Slack, so we wont go into details of each method.
+- Coming back to code, here file is taken as it is from Elixir/Slack, so we won't go into details of each method.
 We will focus on `handle_event` method.
   Here,

   1. Fist check the type of incoming message.
 Slack sends all the messages to